 - Join Us

-Young Parents provides pregnant and parenting out-of-school youth, aged 14-21, who have not achieved a high school diploma with a variety of services including: basic education, English as a Second Language and training in parenting, life, and work skills.
+Young Parents provides pregnant and parenting out-of-school youth, aged 14-24, who have not achieved a high school diploma with a variety of services including: basic education/ High School Equivalency Test (HiSET) preparation, English as a Second Language and training in parenting, life, and work skills.
 The program directs young parents receiving public assistance toward long term economic self-sufficiency.
-While full-time, unsubsidized job placement is the ultimate goal of the program, short term objectives include increased grade or MELT levels, achievement of a GED, return to high school, enrollment in a community college or certificate program or placement into skills training, on-the-job training or paid worksite experience.
+While full-time, unsubsidized job placement is the ultimate goal of the program, short term objectives include increased grade or MELT levels, achievement of a high school equivalency certificate, return to high school, enrollment in a community college or certificate program or placement into skills training, on-the-job training or paid worksite experience.
 Extensive support services augment the program.